utia-gc/variant_calling/README.md

 `ngs` is a [Nextflow](https://www.nextflow.io/) pipeline built on [utia-gc/ngs](htpps://github.com/utia-gc/ngs) for base NGS analysis.
 While `ngs` can be run on any platform supported by Nextflow, it is developed for use in HPC environments and specifically [ISAAC Next Generation] at the University of Tennessee, Knoxville.

+> [!WARNING]
+> Do not directly run `utia-gc/ngs`.
+This pipeline is designed to be a starting point for pipelines dedicated to specific analyses.
+It is not meant to be run itself.
+It does not have any scheduled or tagged releases, and as such it cannot be used reproducibly.

 ### Pipeline overview

 ```mermaid